aosabook/500lines/pedometer/chapter.md

 We can now ask for the parser, user, device, or analyzer objects directly from our trial instance.
 Notice that all of these variables are lazy loaded, to prevent creation and parsing until needed.
 The user and device instance methods parse the file_name to retirve the necessary parameters to create the objects, and the parser method reads the data from the file itself.

-The all class method simply grabs all of the files in our public/upoads folder, and creates trial objects, returning an array of all trials.
+The all class method grabs all of the files in our public/upoads folder, and creates trial objects, returning an array of all trials.

 ~~~~~~~
 > Trial.all